 Create the Ideal Living Conditions

 Caring for a guinea pig involves creating the ideal living conditions that can make them comfortable and healthy.
-Aside from that, cleanliness is essential because this can stop the spread of respiratory illnesses.
+Aside from that, cleanliness is essential because this can stop the spread of respiratory illnesses and other health problems like mite infestations.
 Likewise, a clean and pleasant environment can prevent your pet from getting reinfected.

 - Clean your pet’s living and playing areas: Urine and moisture can harbor germs that can block your pet’s nasal cavity.
 Schedule a full cleaning of your pet’s cage at least once a week.